 Description of Covered Health Service Must You Notify Care Coordination SM ?
-Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out-of-Pocket Maximum?
+Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out- of-Pocket Maximum?
 Do You Need to Meet Annual Deductible?
-Prosthetic devices that replace a limb or body part including: Artificial limbs.
-Artificial eyes.
-Breast prosthesis as required by the Women's Health and Cancer Rights Act of 1998. more, or requiring long term rental If more than one prosthetic device can meet your functional needs, Benefits are available only for the most cost-effective prosthetic device.
+If more than one prosthetic device can meet your functional needs, Benefits are available only for the most cost-effective prosthetic device.
 The prosthetic device must be ordered or provided by, or under the direction of a Physician.
 We provide Benefits for a single purchase, including repairs, of a type of prosthetic device.
 Benefits are provided for the replacement of each type of prosthetic device every three calendar years.
-Notify Care Coordination SM Please remember that you must notify Care Coordination before obtaining any single item that costs more than \$500, or that requires long-term rental.
+Non-Network Yes, for items costing \$500 or more, or requiring long- term rental 40% Yes Yes Notify Care Coordination SM Please remember that you must notify Care Coordination SM before obtaining any single item that costs more than \$500, or that requires long-term rental.
 If you don't notify Care Coordination SM , Benefits will be subject to a \$300 penalty.
-23. Reconstructive Procedures Services are considered reconstructive procedures when a physical impairment exists and the primary purpose of the procedure is to Yes n's Office Services, Pr ul Services - Inpatien 5 improve or restore physiologic function for an organ or body part.
+24. Reconstructive Procedures Services are considered reconstructive procedures when a physical impairment exists and the primary purpose of the procedure is to improve or restore physiologic function for an organ or body part.
 By improving or restoring physiologic function it is meant that the target organ or body part is made to work better.
-An example of a Inpatient Stay, Outpo and Pro atient Diagnostic and sthetic Devices, respo 1 reconstructive procedure is surgery on the inside of the nose so that a person's breathing can be improved or restored.
+An example of a reconstructive procedure is surgery on the inside of the nose so that a person's breathing can be improved or restored.
+Network Yes Same as Physician's Office Services, Professional Fees, Hosp - Inpatient Stay, Outpatient Diagnostic and Therapeutic Services.
+1 Services are considered Cosmetic Procedures when they improve appearance without making an organ or body part work better.
+The fact that a person may suffer psychological consequences or socially Non-Network Yes Same as Physician's Office Services, Profes sional Fees, Hospital avoidant behavior from the impairment does not classify surgery and other procedures done to relieve such consequences as a reconstructive procedure.
+Reshaping a nose with a prominent "bump" would be a good example of a Cosmetic Procedure because appearance would be improved, but there would be no effect on a bodily function such as breathing.
+This Plan does not provide Benefits for Cosmetic Procedures.